 It is estimated that as many as 3,900,000 sports and activities-related concussions occur annually in the U.S. A concussion can occur from either a bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth, either from a fall, a collision of players, or impact from the ground or other obstacles.
 Collision sports are at the highest risk for concussions, but any athletic activity remains a risk.

 Head, shoulders, knees, and toes – football is a rigorous sport and can be the source of various injuries.
 Some injuries are more common, and some are less common.
 Some injuries heal quickly with rehabilitation, whereas others heal slowly and may require surgery.
 Let’s look at some of the more common injuries in football.

-With sports slowly returning to our landscape, concussions continue to be an aspect of athletics that players, parents and coaches need to address properly.
+Concussions continue to be an aspect of athletics that players, parents and coaches need to address properly.
 One step that can be taken prior to the season that may assist with management of a concussion is having an athlete undergo baseline testing.

 It is common for some things to be overwhelming and confusing after a concussion.
 Like any recovery, concussion rehabilitation is not linear, but full of peaks and valleys.

 Throughout rehabilitation for a concussion, patients may experience new symptoms after a more prominent symptom has resolved.
 Some people might even have a hard time relating symptoms directly to their concussion.
 Fortunately, physical therapists trained in concussion management are able to recognize these signs and symptoms and guiding patients through rehab.